joseteodoro/payment-platform/README.md

 <Add image here>

 We have audit streams and HA using RabbitMQ queues.
 On the Backend side we are using springboot for batch jobs and microservices.
-Either mobile app (buyer's one) and web page app (seller's one) are built using React and React Native, respectively.
+Either mobile app (buyer's one) and web page app (seller's one) are built using React native and React, respectively.

 ## Architecture Overview